skalyaanamoorthy/thermostability-transfer/README.md

 Modeller (for repairing PDB structures): https://salilab.org/modeller/download_installation.html

-(you will need a license, which is free for academic use)
+You will need a license, which is free for academic use; follow the download page instructions to make sure it is specified.
+You can install with conda, but be sure the change the paths in the following script.
 To make modeller visible to the Python scripts, you can append to your `./pslm/bin/activate` file following the pattern shown in `convenience_scripts/append_modeller_paths.sh`:

 `sh convenience_scripts/append_modeller_paths.sh`